ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/deploy-your-agents-with-amplify-cli.md

 `private_key.pem` and `public_key.pem` are the generated key pair the agent will use to securely talk with the AMPLIFY Platform (if you choose to let the installation generate them).

-`amplify-agents-deploy-all.yaml` / `amplify-agents-ec2.yaml` / `amplify-agents-resources.yaml` are the CloudFormation files to configure AWS services / infrastructure.
+`amplify-agents-deploy-all.yaml` / `amplify-agents-ec2.yaml` / `amplify-agents-ecs-fargate.yaml` / `amplify-agents-resources.yaml` are the CloudFormation files to configure AWS services / infrastructure.

 `cloudformation_properties.json` contains the parameter values required as input to the CloudFormation execution.

 `traceability_lambda.zip` is referenced in the CloudFormation scripts to setup the AWS Lambda function required.

-### Step 3: Deploying the agent in EC2 or ECS-fargate infrastructure
+### Step 3: Deploying the agent in EC2 or ECS Fargate infrastructure

 The installation summary contains the AWS CLI commands needed to finish the installation.